-Bill Rand is an Associate Professor of Marketing at the Poole College of Management at NC State University, specializing in the intersection of marketing and computer science.
-His research focuses on data-driven decision-making and the diffusion of information among consumers and organizations.
-To do this he examines the use of computational modeling techniques, such as agent-based modeling, machine learning, network analysis, natural language processing, and geographic information systems, to help understand and analyze complex systems, such as the social media marketing, organizational behavior, and predictive analytics.
+Bill Rand is the McLauchlan Distinguished Professor of Marketing at the Poole College of Management at NC State University.
+His research focuses on data-driven decision-making and the diffusion of information.
+To do this he examines the use of computational modeling techniques, such as agent-based modeling, machine learning, network analysis, large language models, and geographic information systems, to help understand and analyze complex systems, such as social media, organizational behavior, and predictive analytics.
 He has applied his methods to analyze big data sets that have been drawn from social media platforms, marketing communications, and large-scale software systems.
 He works to develop methods, create pedagogy, and build frameworks to allow researchers and marketing practitioners to use analytics and data-intensive methods in their own work.
 He has received funding for his research from the NSF, DARPA, ARL, Google, WPP, and the Marketing Science Institute.
-His work has been published in JM, JMR, IJRM, Management Science, and JOM.
+His work has been published in JM, JMR, IJRM, Management Science, ISR, and JOM.
 He received his doctorate in Computer Science from the University of Michigan in 2005 and prior to coming to NCSU was at the University of Maryland for eight years.